-A PPS AP that intends to be unavailable outside of broadcast TWT SPs shall ensure that all associated STAs are PPS STAs and shall follow the rules defined in 26.8.3.2 (Rules for TWT scheduling AP) by advertising a TWT element that carries one or more Broadcast TWT Parameter Set fields with a Broadcast TWT ID subfield equal to 0, a Responder PM Mode subfield equal to 1 and an NDP Paging Indicator/Unavailability Mode subfield that is set to either 0 or 1.
-An UHR non-AP STA that intends to exchange frames with the UHR AP shall follow the rules defined in 26.8.3.3 (Rules for TWT scheduled STA).37.x.5 Non-AP STA Parameter Update mechanism
+To be unavailable outside of broadcast TWT SPs, a PPS AP shall ensure that all associated STAs are PPS Supporting non-AP STAs and shall follow the rules defined in 26.8.3.2 (Rules for TWT scheduling AP) by advertising a TWT element that carries one or more Broadcast TWT Parameter Set fields with a Broadcast TWT ID field set to 0, a Responder PM Mode subfield equal to 1 and an NDP Paging Indicator/Unavailability Mode subfield that is set to either 0 or 1.
+An UHR non-AP STA that intends to exchange frames with the UHR AP shall follow the rules defined in 26.8.3.3 (Rules for TWT scheduled STA).

+NOTE - If the STA transmits PPDUs addressed to the AP during the AP’s unavailability period, then the expectation is that the STA does not take into account the failed reception of the frames contained in the PPDUs for its rate selection algorithm nor for its EDCA function for the AC used to transmit these frames, unless required by regulatory rules.

+Enhancements to the AP Periodic Unavailability Operation mode procedure are TBD.

+37.x.5 Non-AP STA Parameter Update mechanism

-An MLD that has dot11LOModeImplemented equal to true shall set the Limited Operation Mode Support subfield in the MAC Capabilities subfield of the UHR Capabilities element that is transmitted by its affiliated STA(s) to 1.
-The MLD shall set the Limited Operation Mode Support subfield to 0 if it has dot11LOModeImplemented equal to false.
-A UHR STA may set the dot11LOModeImplemented to true.
+An MLD that has dot11LOModeImplemented equal to true shall set the Limited Operation Mode Support subfield in the MAC Capabilities subfield of the UHR Capabilities element that is transmitted by its affiliated STA(s) to 1 and to 0 otherwise.

-A non-AP STA affiliated with an MLD in which dot11LOModeImplemented is true is referred to as a LO requesting STA.
-An AP affiliated with an MLD in which dot11LOModeImplemented is true is referred to as a LO responding STA.
+A non-AP STA affiliated with an MLD in which dot11LOModeImplemented is true is referred to as a LO requesting non-AP STA.
+An AP affiliated with an MLD in which dot11LOModeImplemented is true is referred to as a LO responding AP.

-A LO requesting STA may notify a LO responding STA of a change in its LO Mode and/or LO parameters by transmitting a TBD Request frame (below we use the Multi-Link Operation Update Request frame including a Reconfiguration Multi-Link element with Reconfiguration Operation Type subfield set to 5) if at least one of the LO parameters have changed.
+A LO requesting non-AP STA may notify a LO responding AP of a change in its LO mode and/or LO parameters by transmitting a TBD Request frame (below the Multi-Link Operation Update Request frame including a Reconfiguration Multi-Link element with Reconfiguration Operation Type subfield set to 5 is used for illustration) if at least one of the LO parameters have changed.

-In the Reconfiguration Multi-Link element of a Multi-Link Operation Update Request frame with Reconfiguration Operation Type subfield set to 5 transmitted by the LO requesting STA:
+In the Reconfiguration Multi-Link element of a Multi-Link Operation Update Request frame with Reconfiguration Operation Type subfield set to 5 transmitted by the LO requesting non-AP STA:

 —All subfields in the Presence Bitmap subfield of the Multi-Link Control field in the Reconfiguration Multi-Link element shall be set to 0